-- CO1: Understand the concept of Marketing Research in Retail Industry. - CO2: Synthesize the need for business research, its conduct and application to retail business decisions. - CO3: Understand the ways that retailers use marketing tools and techniques to interact with their customers. - CO4: Create and conduct a small survey, applying a wide range of survey, scale, and questionnaire techniques. - CO5: Recommend the best sampling technique for different situations.
+CO1: Understand the concept of Marketing Research in Retail Industry.

+CO2: Synthesize the need for business research, its conduct and application to retail business decisions.

+CO3: Understand the ways that retailers use marketing tools and techniques to interact with their customers.

+CO4: Create and conduct a small survey, applying a wide range of survey, scale, and questionnaire techniques.

-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER -III) Session: 2021-22 RETAIL MARKETING RESEARCH
+RETAIL MARKETING RESEARCH COURSE CODE: MVRL-3321

-4 Hours/week

 Eight questions of equal marks are to be set, two in each of the four sections (A-D).
 Questions of sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one from each section.
 The fifth question may be attempted from any section.
-Each question will carry 16marks.
+Each question will carry16 marks.